IdyllicPeripherals/idyllicperipherals.github.io/_projects/2022-06-05-Daily Clack Beginner Bundle.md

 </div>
 The thickness and high viscosity of this oil helps it stick to surfaces longer and does a better job at removing spring "ping" and "crunch" than thinner alternatives.

-Admittedly, this isn't a tool; I just couldn't pass up the opportunity to include something so suitable which also happens to be Australia made.
+Admittedly, this isn't a tool; I just couldn't pass up the opportunity to include something so suitable and locally produced.
 The oil was sourced from Flexichem in South Australia, they are a family owned chemical manufacturer which specialises in silicone products.

 ---